catherinemoresco/PDFProject/README.md

 	 + Modification of skew algorithm to distinguish images from text
 	 + Enhanced handling of noise and blacked-out margins

 ##### Overall:
 - Opportunities for user correction of algorithmic failings!

-Ultimately, there are elements of our original design that we will realistically not have time to implement---element-wise OCRing for highlighting, for example.
+Ultimately, there are elements of our original design that we will realistically not have time to implement --- element-wise OCRing for highlighting, for example.
 However, we plan to achieve functionality for the most basic and most common use cases.

 ## Who's doing what:
 The teams will remain largely the same.